Purpose and Scope

 Disinfection is the process of applying a product directly to a surface or object to destroy or irreversibly inactivate most pathogenic microorganisms, but not usually bacterial or fungal spores.
 Disinfection reduces the level of microbial contamination to an acceptably safe level.
 Decontamination renders an area, device, item or material safe to handle, and may be accomplished through the process of cleaning with soap and water, disinfection or sterilization.

 All work areas and equipment where biological materials have been used should be wiped down with an effective disinfectant after use and after any spills or contamination incidents.
 Appropriate laboratory disinfectants include 70% ethanol (except for bacterial or fungal spore-forming agents) and a freshly prepared 10% sodium hypochlorite (bleach) solution consisting of 1 part bleach in 9 parts water.
 Label all ethanol and bleach solution containers and bottles.

 Spill kits should be readily available in all areas where biohazardous materials are used.
-Contact the Environmental Health and Safety Department for instructions on what items to obtain for the spill kit.

 Emergency Eyewash and Drench Shower